We welcome and serve all students

 If my child is an English Learner, how do I enroll them in school?

 Students who speak a language other than English and list a Language Pathway as a school choice may be assessed for their current language skills to evaluate a child’s proficiency in the pathway language before they can enroll in school.
 Parents/guardians should submit their child’s enrollment application early to meet with an Enrollment Center counselor and complete the necessary language assessments.

 Where does my child take the assessment test?

 Due to COVID-19, all assessments will be conducted remotely.
-Staff from the Educational Placement Center will contact families to schedule and conduct assessments prior to families receiving a school assignment.
+Staff from the Enrollment Center will contact families to schedule and conduct assessments prior to families receiving a school assignment.

-More details on eligible programs for English Learners and classification requirements can be found in the English Learner Program Guide, available at the Educational Placement Center and online on the English Learner Family Guides page.
+More details on eligible programs for English Learners and classification requirements can be found in the English Learner Program Guide, available at the Enrollment Center and online on the English Learner Family Guides page.

 What happens after the test?

 Once the test is completed and scored the parents/guardians speak with a counselor at the Enrollment Center to discuss test results, program options, and support services.
 Parents will have the opportunity to change the school or program requests on their child’s application if they so choose and/or if their child is not eligible for a selected language pathway.